dgraham/eslint-plugin-jquery/README.md

 ## Usage

 Add `jquery` to the plugins section of your `.eslintrc` configuration file.
-You can omit the `eslint-plugin-` prefix:
+You can omit the `eslint-plugin-` prefix.

+You can either enable individual rules as follows:
 ```json
 {
   "plugins": [